aumkeshchaudhary/Object_Detection/README.md

-# Object Detection with YOLOv5 and Faster R-CNN
+# Object Detection with YOLOv5
 [![Hugging Face Space](https://img.shields.io/badge/🤗%20Hugging%20Face-Space-yellow)](https://huggingface.co/spaces/Aumkeshchy2003/Object_Detection)
 ## Overview
-This repository contains an object detection model utilizing YOLOv5 and Faster R-CNN.
-The model is implemented in a Jupyter Notebook and designed to detect objects in images captured through a webcam or uploaded manually.
+This repository contains an object detection model utilizing YOLOv5.
+The model is implemented in a Jupyter Notebook and designed to detect objects in videos and images captured through a webcam or uploaded manually.

 ## Features
-- Uses **YOLOv5** for real-time object detection.
+- Uses **YOLOv5** for object detection.
-- Implements **Faster R-CNN** from Torchvision for robust detection.
-- Captures images from the webcam in Google Colab.
 - Applies **non-maximum suppression (NMS)** for better detection results.
 - Displays bounding boxes with labels and confidence scores.